EnigmaCurry/d.rymcg.tech/nextcloud/README.md

 ## Enable Object Storage

-By default, all data is stored in `/var/www/html/data`.
+By default, all data is stored in the `nextcloud_data` docker volume, mounted as `/var/www/html/data`.
 Object Storage allows for the Primary Storage (user files) to be stored externally in an S3 bucket.
 This is optional, and is disabled in the default `.env-dist`.

 See the Nextcloud documentation [about the implications of using S3 for Primary Storage](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/primary_storage.html#configuring-object-storage-as-primary-storage).